All Episodes

 The best thing you can ever get is an assembly line gig.

-30 years you retire and yet benefits and health care taken care of for you.
+30 years, you retire, and yet benefits and health care taken care of for you.

-Because you don't think much of the country.
+Low expectations because you don't think much of the country.

 Plus, if you happen to be a wealthy Democrat, you don't want to share your money with anybody else.